McTavishLab/R_OpenTree_tutorials/_episodes/00-version.md

 - "Install the package versions used for this tutorial"

 keypoints:
-- "Package version is key for science reproducibility, and it is important to document it."
+- "Package version is key for science reproducibility, and you can document it with function packageVersion."
 ---

 <br/>